Dognvill/AzureManagementToolkit/README.md

 ### Disclaimer
 This script is provided as-is.
 Always test in a controlled environment before production use.
-The authors are not responsible for any unintended consequences of using this tool.
+I ain't responsible for any unintended consequences of using this tool.

 # MIT License